What to Bring to Your Estate Plan Consultation

 Be thinking about:

-- who you want to receive your possessions;
+who you want to receive your possessions (think in terms of percentages of a whole pie);

-- if you have children, who you would name as their guardian in the event that you and your spouse (if applicable) pass away;
+if you have minor children, who you would name to be their guardian in the event you (and your spouse if applicable) pass away;

 If you have estate planning documents and asset information on hand, it would be helpful to bring the following: